makeyourownmaker/CambridgeTemperatureModel/README.md

 1. daily
 2. yearly

-The two figures below show the daily and yearly components found using the [prophet package](https://cran.r-project.org/web/packages/prophet/).
+The next two figures show the daily and yearly components found using the [prophet package](https://cran.r-project.org/web/packages/prophet/).
 This code is briefly described in the Files subsection.